Showmick119/Benchmarking-Signal-Processing-Packages/README.md

-# Signal Processing in Python
+# Signal Processing in Python & Machine Learning for HRV Metrics Prediction
-An evaluation of the performance and recency of various Python signal processing packages when applied to ECG and PPG data.
+- An evaluation of the performance and recency of various Python signal processing packages when applied to ECG and PPG data.
+- Using machine learning models like XGBoost, and neural networks for predicting HRV metrics like SDNN (standard deviation of NN-intervals) from PPG data

 ---